ebenzotoo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner
+script that will play the star wars IV episode